 Creating Opportunity through Blended Learning

 Today, JFYNetWorks addresses the need for developing college-level skills in high school.
-An associate’s degree is worth $330,000 more in lifetime earnings than a high school diploma; a bachelor’s degree $840,000.
-However, fewer than half of our high school graduates complete any level of post-secondary degree or certificate.
-In community colleges, 63% of incoming high school graduates are assigned to remedial courses because they do not have the requisite skills to perform at the college level.
-Remedial courses cost students full tuition and fees but give no degree credit, causing a drain on students’ limited financial resources and valuable time that could otherwise be spent earning college credit.
-A staggering 90% of remedial students drop out of community college without a degree.
+An associate’s degree is worth $260,000 more in lifetime earnings than a high school diploma; a bachelor’s degree is $1,367,000.
+However, fewer than half of our high school graduates complete any level of a post-secondary degree or certificate.

 JFYNetWorks addresses this post-secondary achievement gap in two ways: by providing focused blended learning programs in high school to help students build the academic skills they need to enter and succeed in college or technical training; and by supporting Early College programs that jump-start post-secondary by giving high school students the opportunity to earn college credits while still in high school.